Rotonen/diffusers_scripts/README.md

 ## Development Environment

-I'm working on a Debian Bookworm box.
+I'm working on a Debian Bookworm box with an Nvidia A4000.

 Some of this stuff also works on macOS.
 Please refer to the disclaimer above.

+If you have a functional Python 3.11 installation, `uv sync` and `uv run` should have you covered /wrt local setup.

 ### Editorconfig